USD Beacom School of Business Gives Inside Look At Sales Center

 Relationships with industry partners will play a vital role in the Sales Center as well, with recruiters, corporate sponsors and thought leaders opening pathways to internships, careers, mentorships and more.

-“The Sales Center will expose the students to industry partners inside and outside of the classroom,” said Beckmann.
+“The Sales Center will expose students to industry partners inside and outside of the classroom,” said Beckmann.
 “Guest speakers will provide industry insights, trainings will be designed for direct engagement within the sales profession and students may receive invitations to exclusive sales events.”

 Beckmann also noted that partners will be encouraged to offer guidance and feedback on the business school’s sales courses and key areas of focus within the curriculum.
-Partners may also support sales labs, competitions, student travel and other collaborative opportunities.
+Partners may also choose to support sales labs, competitions, student travel and other collaborative opportunities.

 “We believe becoming a partner means investing in the Sales Center, engaging with students and leveraging the relationship for talent recruitment and brand visibility,” said Beckmann.
 “We are looking forward to partnering with those who are excited about these opportunities and want to contribute to sales education.”